tomatophu/pygame-raycaster/README.md

 # pygame-raycaster
 A simple raycaster made in Pygame.
 I made this around April 2025.

-This is an old version of the engine featured on my Youtube channel.
+This is an old version of the engine featured on my YouTube channel.